idlenexusgaming/sitetheme/README.md

 The basic concept, color scheme, and background images are original.

 The Banner image is a slightly modified version of a lovely image I found on the internet.
 I could not find the original author's information.
+You may find it and others like it using this search https://goo.gl/nC4F6E